guardian/pressreader/docs/README.md

 Monitoring on lambda errors is configured in [`./cdk/lib/pressreader.ts`](../packages/cdk/lib/pressreader.ts#L141), and will send alarm events to `newsroom.resilience+alerts@guardian.co.uk`.

+Lambda errors, invocations and duration [can be visualised in Grafana](https://metrics.gutools.co.uk/d/Z-KfjN34z/pressreader?orgId=1&from=now-30d&to=now).

 The edition configuration specifies a set of collections on Guardian web fronts that the script extracts stories from.
 Sometimes these collections are removed or renamed.
 When the script fails to find an expected collection is will send alarm notifications to `newsroom.resilience+notifications@guardian.co.uk`.
 These notifications don't include details about the missing collections, but more information can be found by searching the [project logs](https://logs.gutools.co.uk/s/newsroom-resilience/goto/8f38a860-fb94-11ed-a6e5-05ce52e0b77b).